Skip to content

 THE SISTER – AN ALLEGORY

-The worn-out case sat in the corner of the thrift store, hiding a treasure — but the treasure within did not look like something that was worth winning.
+The worn-out case sat in the corner of the thrift store, hiding a treasurebut the treasure within did not look like something worth winning.
 Both the case and the treasure spoke only of older days and weakness.
 Yet, the teenage construction worker eagerly paid his $10 for the gift to take home to his little sister.
-He had been sweating in the heat as he learned a trade with the Amish workmen, so when they invited him to pause for a rest inside the consignment store, he was grateful for the respite.
-He had an urgency to buy the old case that surprised him, yet he could not resist the urging, as if the treasure inside was calling out to him.
+He had been sweating in the heat as he learned a trade with the Amish workmen, so he was grateful for the respite when they invited him to rest inside the consignment store.
+The urgency to buy the old case surprised him, yet he could not resist the urging, as if the treasure inside was calling out to him.

 THE TREASURE THAT OTHERS MISSED

 When the sister opened the case, the tarnished keys and frayed fittings sparkled in her eyes.
-She could not see the dust or the years of neglect that others saw.
+She could not see the dust or the years of neglect others saw.
 She only saw the gift and the treasure that others had missed.
 The parents sent the treasure to an old workman, asking if it was worth repairing.
-He vowed he would do his best, but it looked as if the treasure was beyond saving in his expert eyes.
+He vowed he would do his best, but in his expert eyes, the treasure appeared beyond saving.

 Yet, when the sister received the repaired treasure, her heart began to sing.
-As she lifted the instrument to her lips, her whole heart was released through those metal keys, the refurbished pads and a wooden reed.
-She won contests, played solos, and sat alone in her room lifting her heart to the maker of all music through the treasure.
-She amazed the conductor with the music she could bring forth when even he could not produce a sound from its depths — but she knew:
+As she lifted the instrument to her lips, her whole heart was released through those metal keys, the refurbished pads, and a wooden reed.
+She won contests, played solos, and sat alone in her room, lifting her heart to the maker of all music through this treasure.
+She amazed the conductor with the music she could make when even he could not produce a sound from its depthsbut she knew:

 The treasure was a gift just for her.